Many cloud vendors offer some kind of backup service as it is a simple but important use case for every business.

 You should consider all the time you’ll need to backup and restore and align your strategy to match that time as closely as possible.
 Review all the features and limitations of Azure Backup and see if it is viable solution for you.
 If you already invested in other backup solution but find Azure Backup interesting, check to see if it can use Azure Backup as an off-site location.
 Start small:

 - Discover points where you can improve your plan.

 By considering all the key points of using Azure storage as a backup solution you will eliminate the administrative overhead of maintaining on-premises solutions, buying additional storage space and licenses, and correct the mistakes of bad backup strategies.

 You’ll also be gaining an infrastructure platform that can provide you with a place to test and restore easily and give you better insights for your backup sets though its reporting and automation tools.
-With ONTAP Cloud, those benefits can be even greater.
+With Cloud Volumes ONTAP, those benefits can be even greater.